Facebook Skip to main content

 Women, LGBTQIA+, and underrepresented minorities can find a list of scholarship opportunities offered by Foster and outside resources on our Diversity Resources page.

 International students seeking other sources of aid may want to consider international scholarship/grant programs that are designed to support students pursuing graduate study outside their home countries.
 Many countries also offer government scholarships for overseas graduate study.
-Each country’s local EducationUSA Advising Center can provide information on scholarships as well as assistance with applying to US schools, the visa process, and preparation for US study.
-Please consult EduPASS for general financial aid information and tips for international students.
+Each country’s local EducationUSA Advising Center can provide information on scholarships and EduPASS provides general financial aid information and tips for international students.

 The University of Washington participates in the Post-911 GI Bill Program and Foster Evening MBA students are eligible to apply for the Tillman Military Scholars Program.
 Additionally, applicants are encouraged to apply for the MilitaryMBA Scholarships and can apply for a GMAT exam fee reimbursement.